ilmanurr/kelompok11-api-keuangan/README.md

 php artisan migrate
 ```

 6. Jika belum membuat database, akan muncul pertanyaan “The database 'budget_app' does not exist on the 'mysql' connection.
-Would you like to create it? (yes/no)” kemudian ketik “yes”.
+Would you like to create it? (yes/no)” kemudian ketik `yes`.

 7. Generate APP_KEY dengan perintah :
 ```bash